Self-drive boats, comfort and safety

 > All inclusive pack

-Our “All inclusive pack” is available from each of our departure bases.
+Our “All inclusive pack” is available from each of our departure bases (for Italy and Ireland, the conditions are different, please contact your departure base).
 This package includes:

 - damage waiver, which means you don’t have to pay any deposit on departure

 - cleaning at the end of your holiday